theSTremblay/DRONE_CODE_REPOSITORY/README.md

 drone_CSV_Extract -> Uses Read_CSV_for_Values and actually loads the images into positive and negative samples

-Drone_Lenet_Move -> Meant for moving the drone, can control automatically if a shutdown is needed
+Drone_Lenet_Move -> Meant for moving the drone, can control manually if a shutdown is needed

 **Dependencies:**